-Our Jaguar has been inspired by our work restoring the biodiversity of the Araguaia region and this beautiful piece of art will be available for auction on the 29th November – with the proceeds going to help the BJF progress in our mission!
+Our Jaguar has been inspired by the BJF mission to restore the biodiversity of the Araguaia region.
+This beautiful piece of art was then auctioned on the 29th November – with the proceeds going to help the BJF progress in our crucial work!

 The Jaguar parade, like the BJF, is motivated by the impact that increasing environmental degradation has had in recent years!
 The parade invites organisations and companies to take part in this important event, not only to raise money for their respective causes but also to raise awareness about the rapidly decreasing biodiversity occurring in Brazil and around the world!